The love affair is over – Nick V. on ARK: Survival Evolved

 But I also wonder if all of this underground success hasn’t made Studio Wildcard complacent.
 Their game could only have been a bigger success if the gaming media wasn’t built on a pay to play model (how else do you explain how the third biggest game in the world gets almost no coverage?) and, you know, maybe if it was finished.
 But it’s been around a year and a half since the Steam Early Access launch and still no official release date in sight.

 Now the game is already the single most addictive thing I’ve ever played, and my praise for it has been unending.
 In fact, I could pretty much have just turned my column here into a weekly ARK journal (which I did do for two weeks) if I was feeling lazy and been fine with it seeing that it’s damn near the only thing I’ve played since December and I’ve still only scratched the surface.
 And this from a gamer that seldom sticks to one game for more than a few weeks.
+I know people who run an ARK game server and are very meticulous about it, for instance.
 ARK‘s deliriously possessive nature and Minecraft meets Elder Scrolls MMO gameplay has had me locked down tight and unable to tear myself from its grasp.
 Until now.
 I’m thinking of going back to survival PVE online servers (basically one aspect of ARK) on Minecraft, through the likes of Epic Minecraft Servers you can find many survival maps that have been increasing in size, structures, and activities for years already… Why wait for ARK to up their game…

 The devs have always played it fast and loose, releasing paid DLC expansions, making questionable tweaks without notice, and allowing griefers to run rampant while their game continues to be buggy and laggy as hell.
 But hey, it’s early release.
 The whole point is to observe, experiment, and figure out what’s going to happen in the game so you can fix it up before it’s ready for prime time.
 But I’d say two years of that across three platforms should be enough.